DevMountain/web-student-daily-checklist-guide/README.md

 #### I live in DevMountain’s Student Housing; who should I reach out to for questions/concerns?

-  * Reach out to Bri Rios via Slack @(bri.rios) or put your questions in the housing Slack channel (provo-housing).
+  * Reach out to Bri Rios via Slack \@bri.rios or put your questions in the housing Slack channel (provo-housing).

 ###### If you have any other questions/concerns, discuss them with your mentor and they will direct you to the correct personnel.